We're all excited about our new phones — but let's remember some of the basics.

 If you go overboard and want to just put them back how they were as default, go into that edit mode, tap the menu button in the top-right corner and tap Reset.

 Google has seriously upped its wallpaper game since launching the original Pixel and Pixel XL back in 2016, and it continues the trend.
 There are just a handful of "pre-installed" wallpapers, but that's augmented by a regularly updated catalog of great wallpapers (from Google's Wallpapers app) in a whole bunch of different genres and styles.

 You can wade through the dozens of wallpapers to find something that fits your style, or in some categories you can set a "daily wallpaper" and get a fresh one of that style each day.
 If you don't like the particular wallpaper that shows up, you can hop back into the wallpaper section and tap once to load a new one in that category.

 Yup, this is a thing now.
 There's a good chance this is your first phone without a headphone jack, and that means keeping an eye on that USB-C to 3.5 mm headphone adapter that comes in the box.
 If you regularly use one pair of wired headphones it's a good idea to just keep the adapter attached to the headphones themselves, but if you swap around often you should keep in the back of the mind where it is — being left out somewhere without the adapter sure sucks.

-Google sells replacement adapters for $9, but since the Pixel 2 and 2 XL were announced they've been out of stock more often than not.
+Google sells replacement adapters for $9, but they've curiously been out of stock often.
 And right now it's far from a guarantee that other USB-C to headphone adapters, if you somehow come across them in the wild, will work with your phone.

 - Pixel 2 FAQ: Everything you need to know!